syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink-Eraser.md

 # Ink Eraser in .NET MAUI PDF Viewer (SfPdfViewer)

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to erase all or portions of an ink annotation.
-This will be useful in correcting mistakes in free hand drawings.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to erase all or portions of an ink annotation, which will help correct mistakes in freehand drawings.

 ![Ink eraser](Images/Annotations/ink-eraser.gif)

 ## Enabling the ink eraser

-The ink eraser can be enabled by setting the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) to `InkEraser`.
-In ink eraser mode, you can drag the pointer over the portions of the ink annotations you want to erase.
+Enable the ink eraser by setting the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) to `InkEraser`.
+In the ink eraser mode, drag the pointer over the portions of the ink annotations you want to erase.

 {% tabs %}
 {% highlight C# %}